merenlab/merenlab.org/data/micr-obs-future/index.md

 </div>

-We will run checkM on all files in the directory `fastaOriginal/` that end on .fa and add the ouput into a directoy called `check output/`.
+We will run checkM on all files in the directory `fastaOriginal/` that end on .fa and add the output into a directory called `check output/`.

 ``` bash
 clusterize -j checkM -o checkm.log -n 1 "checkm lineage_wf -t 40 -x fa ./fastaOriginal ./checkMoutput/ -f out_checkM.tab --tab_table"